Posted 10 October 2024

 Are their black diamond pistes in france?

 Nope, these are for North American runs.
 Black is generally considered for expert and above, so you wont know just how advanced a black a run is until you do it.
+In fact a standard black in the US would be the equivalent to a european red.

 What is the orange tape on piste markers?